There are a number of different application mechanisms for UCD:

 The Central Applications Office (CAO)

-In general EU applicants to UCD apply via CAO (exceptions to this are distance and online learning and applicants who are seeking to enter with advanced standing).
+In general EU/EFTA/UK applicants to UCD apply via CAO (exceptions to this are distance and online learning and applicants who are seeking to enter with advanced standing).

 UCD Registry - Admissions is responsible for assessing applications and allocating places to meet the agreed quotas which are supplied to admissions by 1 March prior to entry.

 The following applicants apply direct to UCD via UCD Applications.